 7 US Destinations to Visit

 As the world reopens to tourism again, many of us bitten by the travel bug can’t wait to explore a romantic European city or kick back on the sugar sand beaches of the Caribbean.
-But for Americans eager to hop a flight, there’s a wealth of places to experience right here at home.
+But for Americans eager to hop a flight, there’s a growing list of places to experience right here at home.

 Want to take a trip in the United States but have no idea where to start?
 Here, a roundup of fabulous US destinations to visit, no passport needed.